 Before children OH and I used to live in Putney, literally just moments from the high street and a myriad of restaurants.

 Because this cafe lifestyle was so accessible didn’t take advantage of it nearly as often as we should have.
-Then, the children arrived (dum, dum, DUM!) and that was the end of carefree, cosmopolitan life as we knew it.
+Then, the children arrived… and that was the end of our carefree, cosmopolitan life as we knew it.

-Dining out with one child was awkward, but doable, but two children under two-and-a-half just wasn’t very fun.
+Dining out with one child was doable, but awkward.
+The reality was, dining with two children under two-and-a-half just wasn’t much fun.
 One would be constantly running off, while the other squirmed and whinged, and threw their cutlery on the floor.
 And then we entered the tantrum zone *shudders at the memory*.

 In the end I gave up the pretence that ‘the children would fit in around our lifestyle’ and admitted the truth – for the time being, I was essentially housebound.